 SECTION 2.
 REGULAR MEMBERS – ELIGIBILITY DEFINED.

 All residents of Iowa who are owners of thoroughbred horses, or thoroughbred horse farms, or have in the past owned said horses or farms, including fractional interests therein within the last three years shall be eligible for membership in this Association as regular members.
-All trainers of Iowa-owned, -bred, or -foaled thoroughbreds racing in Iowa within the last three years shall be eligible for membership in this Association as regular members.
+All trainers or assistant trainers of Iowa-owned, -bred, or -foaled thoroughbreds racing in Iowa within the last three years shall be eligible for membership in this Association as regular members.
 All farm managers of Iowa thoroughbred farm operations who actively operated farms within the last three years shall be eligible for membership in this Association as regular members.
 All non-Iowa residents who are owners of Iowa-bred thoroughbred horses within the last three years are eligible for membership in this Association as regular members.
 Regular members shall have the right to serve on the board.

 SECTION 3.
 ASSOCIATE MEMBERS – ELIGIBILITY DEFINED.